IBM/BluePic/README.md

 ### 4. Configure OpenWhisk
 BluePic leverages OpenWhisk actions written in Swift for accessing the Alchemy Vision and Weather APIs.
 For instructions on how to configure OpenWhisk, see the following [page](Docs/OpenWhisk.md).
 You will find there details on configuration and invocation of OpenWhisk commands.

-### 5. Running the Kitura-based server locally
-To build and run the Kitura-based server locally, follow these steps.

-#### 1. Build the BluePic-Server
-You can build the BluePic-Server by going to the `BluePic-Server` directory of the cloned repository and running `make`.

-#### 2. Run the BluePic-Server
-To start the Kitura-based server for the BluePic app, go to the `BluePic-Server` directory of the cloned repository and run `.build/debug/Server`.

 ## Running the iOS app
 If you don't have the iOS project already open, go to the `BluePic-iOS` directory and open the BluePic workspace using `open BluePic.xcworkspace`.

 You can now build and run the iOS app using the Xcode capabilities you are used to!

+## Running the Kitura-based server locally
+You can build the BluePic-Server by going to the `BluePic-Server` directory of the cloned repository and running `make`.
+To start the Kitura-based server for the BluePic app on your local system, go to the `BluePic-Server` directory of the cloned repository and run `.build/debug/Server`.
+Finally, you should update the `bluemix.plist` in the Xcode project in order to have the iOS app connect to this local server.
+See the [Update configuration for iOS app](#update-configuration-for-ios-app) section for details.

 ## About BluePic
 To learn more about BluePic's folder structure, its architecture, the Swift packages it depends on, and details on how to use the iOS app, see the [About](Docs/About.md) page.